Best Native Grasses for Bird Cover and Beneficial Insects

 - Clumping form supports insect shelter

-- Blends well with native sedges and spring ephemerals
+- Blends well with sedges and spring ephemerals

-For shady yards, this is one of the best native grasses to consider when the goal is habitat rather than turf.
+For shady yards, bottlebrush grass is one of the most practical native grasses for habitat value.
+It is a strong choice when the goal is ecological function rather than turf-like uniformity.

-How to Choose the Right Grass for Your Site
+How to Choose the Right Native Grass for Your Site

-The best grass for bird cover and insect life is the one that matches the site.
-A species with strong wildlife value will still fail if it is planted where it cannot thrive.
+The best native grass for bird cover and beneficial insects is the one that matches your site conditions.
+A species with great wildlife value still may fail if it is planted where it cannot thrive.

 - Full sun and dry soil: little bluestem, prairie dropseed, broomsedge